 I skipped the tourist office and took off to explore the shops.
 Of course.
 Interestingly, I saw more Americans in St. Remi than anywhere else I’ve traveled in this area.
 I’m sure they’ve read the publicity about St. Remi being “the place to be” in Provence.
 There is definitely a unique atmosphere in St. Remy.
 It reeks of the flavor of “the rich and famous.”

 Art and Architecture

 Walking around St. Remy, there were so many times I reminded myself, “Van Gogh was here.”
 I could imagine how he was inspired.
 It inspired me.

 In the footsteps of Van Gog

-My day’s creme de la creme was a tour of the asylum at Saint Paul-de-Mausolean, the monastery complex where Van Gogh was voluntarily committed from 1889-to 90.
-From here, he produced two of his most notable works, “Starry nights” and his self-portrait.
+My day’s creme de la creme was a tour of the asylum at Saint Paul-de-Mausolean, the monastery complex where Van Gogh was voluntarily committed from 1889 to 90.
+From here, he produced two of his most notable works, “Starry Nights” and his self-portrait.
 I was transported to Van Gogh’s day and time, taking the photos below.
-Despite his imprisonment, I could imagine how he felt fortunate for all the beauty around him.
+Despite his imprisonment, I could imagine how he felt about all the beauty around him.

 The entrance, the buildings, the inside, Van Gogh’s Garden, the chapel, the view!